Why you should visit Bucegi Mountains

 From Bran, Moieciu de Sus and Moieciu de Jos

-From Bran (where you can visit the famous Dracula’s castle), Moieciu de Sus and Moieciu de Jos you can reach Varful Omu peak in 5-7 hours.
+From Bran (where you can visit Dracula’s castle), Moieciu de Sus and Moieciu de Jos you can reach Varful Omu peak in 5-7 hours.

-The paths on this side of the mountain are less popular than the ones in Busteni and you will not find any chalet until Omu Peak.
+The paths on this side of the mountain are less popular than the ones starting in Busteni because they are longer and more strenuous.

-At the west, the towns of Bran, Rasnov, Moieciu de Sus and Moieciu de Jos offer plenty of accommodation options.
+At the western side of Bucegi Mountains, the towns of Bran, Rasnov, Moieciu de Sus and Moieciu de Jos offer plenty of accommodation options.

-In Romanian, the word “cabana” means either chalet or hut.
-A “cabana” can be anything from a rustic hotel to a simple hut where you can spend the night in a bunk bed.
+The word "cabana" means "chalet" or "hut" in Romanian.
+A "cabana" can range from a rustic hotel to a simple hut where you can sleep in bunk beds.

-In Bucegi Mountains, there are several of chalets where you can spend the night or just have a warm meal.
-A bed in a dorm room starts at 35 lei (8 eur) per night.
-The chalets usually get full during weekends so make sure you book in advance.
+In Bucegi Mountains, there are just a few huts where you can spend the night or just have a warm meal.
+A bed in a dorm room starts at 35-50 lei per night.
+The huts are usually fully booked on weekends, so make your reservation in time.

-The most isolated chalets (like Cabana Malaiesti) are supplied with the help of donkeys during the summer.
-During winter, the tenants have to carry all the provisions with their back.
+During the summer, donkeys and horses transport supplies to the most remote chalets (such as Cabana Malaiesti).
+During winter, the tenants have to carry all the supplies with their back.
 So don’t blame it on the cook if you won’t find an à la carte menu at the chalet.

 - Cabana Gura Diham (820 m)